The Pillars of Our Work

 Focusing on Social Benefit

-The Temple is a purpose-driven, socially responsible, conscious business that puts people and the planet before profit.
-The cornerstone of our work is operating with authenticity, integrity and impeccability with a central focus on reciprocating to the people and land around us in the Amazon through our nonprofit sister organization – The Chaikuni Institute.
+The Temple is a purpose-driven, socially responsible, and conscious business that puts people and the planet before profit.
+The cornerstone of our work is operating with authenticity, integrity, and impeccability, with a central focus on reciprocating to the people and land around us in the Amazon through our nonprofit sister organization, the Chaikuni Institute.

 Ethics and Professionalism

 Since our inception at the beginning of 2007, the Temple has adhered to a rigorous set of ethics and professional standards to manage our growth sustainably and give back to the people and land around us in the Amazon.
-The Temple employs over 100 people, mostly from the surrounding area, and contributes to the economic welfare and infrastructure maintenance of the local village.
+The Temple employs over 100 people, mostly from the surrounding area, and contributes to the economic welfare and infrastructure maintenance of the local village, Tres Unidos.